 China's Alwin Capital closes second dual-currency fund this month at over $300m.
 (FS)

-Chinese venture capital firm Alwin Capital has secured the final close of a dual-currency fund at $300m to invest in life and interdisciplinary sciences, DealStreetAsia
+Chinese venture capital firm Alwin Capital has secured the final close of a dual-currency fund at $300m to invest in life and interdisciplinary sciences, DealStreetAsia reported.

 The RMB investors of the dual-currency fund include large fund of funds, Chinese government guidance funds, medical industry and insurance companies, banks, and other financial institutions in China, the company said without divulging names.